QiTech-Industries/Winder/esp/src/functionality.md

 This document lists features and their requirements.
 It is meant to be used both as documentation and as a template for testprotocols.

 ## Base features
+1. Power up motors on start
+	- The humming of the motors indicates that the machine has succesfully started
 1. Persistent configuration
     - On machine-start the last known configuration is loaded and used if valid
 	- On change (in the webfrontend) the current configuration is saved